Non-Associative Geometry and the Spectral Action Principle: Introduction and Motivation

-Over the past few centuries, we have become well accustomed to the fact that noncommutative structures are of central and ubiquitous importance in mathematics and physics.
-But, for most physicists, nonassociativity still carries a whiff of disreputability.
-We should start, then, by explaining the two motivations for studying nonassociativity in this paper: first a general motivation, followed by a more specific one.
+Despite the success of the standard model of particle physics (SM), the set of gauge theories consistent with current experimental constraints remains very large.
+It is a striking fact therefore that the SM is also a member of a much more restricted set of gauge theories -- those that may be reinterpreted as arising from non-commutative geometry (NCG) in the sense of Connes\cite{Connes199129, Connes:1995tu, Connes:1996gi, Chamseddine:1996zu, Chamseddine:1996rw, Chamseddine:1991qh, Barrett:2006qq, Connes:2006qv, Chamseddine:2006ep, Chamseddine200838, Chamseddine:2007ia, Chamseddine:2010ud, Chamseddine:2012sw}.
+NCG was developed over the past few decades as a generalization of Riemannian geometry.
+For an in depth review of NCG and the standard model embedding, aimed at physicists, see {\it e.g.}\ \cite{Schucker:2001aa, vandenDungen:2012ky}.

+The axioms of NCG place severe restrictions on the allowed symmetries and particle content which may be geometrically modeled in this way (see {\it e.g.}\ \cite{Chamseddine200838, Chamseddine:2007ia, Krajewski:1996se}).
+One might hope therefore to use the framework of NCG to explore beyond the standard model of physics.
+In doing so, however, one should think carefully about which constraints are truly natural or intrinsic to this approach, and which are imposed artificially.
+In this paper we argue that there are good reasons to consider relaxing the associativity restrictions in the NCG formalism, and we take some of the first steps towards such a generalization.

+There are two main motivations for a non-associative generalization of the NCG framework: a more general mathematical one and a more specific physical one.

-Let us start with the more general motivation.
-The fundamental point is that, in the ordinary approach to physics, the basic input is a {\it symmetry group}: this is the starting point for specifying a model (like the standard model of particle physics).
+Let us start with the more general mathematical motivation.
+The fundamental point is that, in the ordinary approach to physics, the basic input is a {\it symmetry group}.
 By contrast, in the spectral approach, the fundamental input is an {\it algebra}, and the symmetry group then emerges as the automorphism group of that algebra.
 Symmetry groups are associative by nature, but algebras are not.
 Just as some of the most beautiful and important groups are noncommutative, some of the most beautiful and important algebras (including Lie algebras, Jordan algebras and the Octonions) are nonassociative.
-Just as it would be unnatural to restrict our attention to commutative groups, it is unnatural to restrict our attention to associative algebras.
-In either case, imposing such an unnatural restriction amounts to blinding ourselves to something essential that the formalism is trying to tell us.
-From this standpoint, our task is to formulate the spectral approach to physics in such a way that the incorporation of nonassociative algebras becomes obvious and natural.
+Just as it would be unnatural to restrict our attention to commutative groups (as physicists originally did in studying gauge theory, prior to Yang-Mills), it is unnatural to restrict our attention to associative algebras.
+In either case, imposing such an unnatural restriction likely amounts to blinding ourselves to something essential that the formalism is trying to tell us.
+From this standpoint, our task is to formulate the spectral approach to physics in such a way that the extension to nonassociative algebras becomes obvious and natural.